xxxMEMESCOEPxxx/PetraOS/README.md

 Download and run the balena etcher executable file.
 You must then select the OS File you downloaded.<br/>
 Now select the correct SD Card to flash.
 (THIS WILL ERASE ALL DATA ON THE CARD!
 BE CAREFUL TO SELECT THE CORRECT DRIVE!)<br/>
 Next, click the "Flash" button.
 This will decompress the OS Image and write it to your SD Card.<br/>
 Finally, plug the SD Card into the pi and power it up!
+(NOTE: On first boot, the system will reboot after resizing the partitions.
+This is nothing to worry about, as it should work normally upon restarting.)